 As the last step in post-training optimization, you may try layer-wise hyperparameter tuning using TPE, which stands for Tree of Parzen Estimators hyperparameter optimizer that searches through available configurations trying to find an optimal one.
 For post-training optimization, TPE assigns multiple available configuration options to choose from for every layer and by evaluating different sets of parameters, it creates a probabilistic model of their impact on accuracy and latency to iteratively find an optimal one.

 You can run TPE with any combination of parameters in

-tuning_scope, but it is recommend using one of two configurations described below.
+tuning_scope, but it is recommended to use one of two configurations described below.
+It is recommended to first try Range Estimator Configuration.
+If this configuration will not be able to reach accuracy target then it is recommended to run Layer Configuration.
 If for some reason, like HW failure or power shutdown, TPE trials stop before completion, you can rerun them starting from the last trial by changing

 warm_start as long as logs from the previous execution are available.